maxhougas/pcrpto/README.md

 It is recommended to create a environment variables file and pass it to the containers at run time

-The following is an example with the default values:
+The following is an example file with the default values:
 ```
 BOSPAS=bospas
 CLIPATH=/home/user/pcrpto/client/out